Mohammad-Mirasadollahi/ThinkingSOC/README.md

         ```bash
         curl -fsSL https://ollama.com/install.sh | sh
         ```
-    *   **Network Accessibility:** The ThinkingSOC API server needs to be able to reach the Ollama server over the network.
+    *   **Network Accessibility:** The ThinkingSOC needs to be able to reach the Ollama server over the network.
     *   **Ollama Host Configuration:** By default, Ollama might only listen on `127.0.0.1` (localhost).
 If ThinkingSOC is running on a different machine or in a different container than Ollama, you **must** configure Ollama to listen on an accessible network interface (like `0.0.0.0` to listen on all interfaces).
 This is often done by setting the `OLLAMA_HOST` environment variable **before starting the Ollama service**.
         *   **Example (Linux using systemd):** You might need to edit the Ollama systemd service file (e.g., via `sudo systemctl edit ollama.service`) and add `Environment="OLLAMA_HOST=0.0.0.0:11434"` under the `[Service]` section, then restart the service (`sudo systemctl daemon-reload && sudo systemctl restart ollama`).
 Refer to the [Ollama documentation on binding](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-expose-ollama-on-my-network) or systemd for specifics.
         *   Verify the IP and port Ollama is listening on and ensure it matches the `OLLAMA_HOST` variable set in the ThinkingSOC `.env` file.
 Check firewall rules if connectivity issues persist.